smstuebe/smstuebe.github.io/_posts/2017-02-12-mvvmcross-calligraphy.markdown

 <h2 class="section-heading">How does it work?</h2>

-The package provides a custom `MvxAndroidViewBinder` called `CalligraphyMvxAndroidViewBinder` that uses applies calligraphy changes for every layout that is inflated with `BindingInflate` (which should be basically every view).
+The package provides a custom `MvxAndroidViewBinder` called `CalligraphyMvxAndroidViewBinder` that applies calligraphy changes for every layout that is inflated with `BindingInflate` (which should be basically every view).
 All what's left, is to put the pieces together.
 Use `CalligraphyMvxAndroidViewFactory` to construct it and `CalligraphyMvxAndroidBindingBuilder` to return the factory in `CreateAndroidViewBinderFactory()`.
 In your code you only have to return a new `CalligraphyMvxAndroidBindingBuilder` in your Setup's `CreateBindingBuilder()` method.

 {% highlight c# %}
 public class Setup : MvxAndroidSetup